-A Jesuit education reflects a centuries-old tradition of intellectual inquiry, Ignatian spirituality and a commitment to social justice.
+A Jesuit education reflects a centuries-old tradition of intellectual inquiry, Ignatian spirituality and a commitment to justice.
 Grounded in the liberal arts, it’s a humanistic approach that instills curiosity and intellectual flexibility while promoting personal growth and the development of an ethical core.

 What is a holistic education?